karunakarrao/DevOps/CI-CD-Jenkins/jenkins.md

 What are the practical challenges during the code development & Testng?
 -----------------------------------------------------------------------
-There are challenges in software development like **slower releses, manual builds, humun errors, lack of automation, non-repetable tasks**. this makes the development of the software is slower. this can be corrected with **Jenkins** which provides **automated builds, automated tests, automated CI/CD pipelines, automated deployment, installed locally and plug-ins** which makes software development faster.
+There are challenges in software development like **slower releses, manual builds, humun errors, lack of automation, repetable tasks**. this makes the development of the software is slower. this can be corrected with **Jenkins** which provides **automated builds, automated tests, automated CI/CD pipelines, automated deployment, installed locally and plug-ins** which makes software development faster.

 Q. What is CI & CD?
 ----------------------
 **Continuous Integration( CI )** is a process in which the code is merged from multiple contributors and added to a single repository.
 In simple words, CI is a process, take the code and package it, test it, do security checks and  send it to the CD for further processing.

 **Continuous Deployment( CD )** is an automated process in which the code is taken from the repository and deployed to the system.

 CI/CD in simple words is a process that takes the code, package, test, do security check and deploy it to a system that can be serverless, a VM, or a container.